-Financial regulators are familiar with such schemes and can recognize suspicious stock trading patterns.
+Financial regulators are familiar with such schemes and can recognise suspicious stock trading patterns.
 But in related “short and distort” schemes, where traders help to further drive down the stock price, the profits can range into hundreds of millions of dollars and make the risk well worthwhile.
-Plus, cybercriminals engaged in stock market manipulation have other methods to maximize their payout.
+Plus, cybercriminals engaged in stock market manipulation have other methods to maximise their payout.

 Although stock market manipulation schemes require capital, expert knowledge, and accomplices, these are well within the reach of the most successful ransomware groups.
-Cybersecurity leaders need to make their boards appreciate that just one breach could be devastating for their organizations, now that their data, stock prices, and public image could be jeopardized in one fell swoop.
+Cybersecurity leaders need to make their boards appreciate that just one breach could be devastating for their organisations, now that their data, stock prices, and public image could be jeopardised in one fell swoop.